aflin/rampart/docs/source/rampart-server.rst

 The rampart-server module uses the
 `libevhtp <https://github.com/criticalstack/libevhtp>`_ library,
-a fast, embedded, event driven http/https server which itself uses `libevent2 <https://libevent.org/>`_ library.
+a fast, embedded, event driven http/https server which itself uses the `libevent2 <https://libevent.org/>`_ library.

-The developers of Rampart are extremely grateful for the excellent api and ease of use of these libraries.
+The developers of Rampart are extremely grateful for the excellent APIs and ease of use of these libraries.

 License